Funny-mad-Peeea/ScaiIlp/readme.md

 3. Specify the location of Cbc by setting the environment variable CBC_DIR.

+4. If you want to support multithreading, specify the location of pthread by setting the environment variable PTHREAD_DIR, whereby PTHREAD_DIR has to contain the folder "Release", "Debug", "x64_Release" and "x64_Debug", each containing the appropriate version of pthread.dll.
+Otherwise proceed with step 5.

-4. Specify the location of Boost by setting the environment variable BOOST_DIR.
+5. Specify the location of Boost by setting the environment variable BOOST_DIR.
 Note that the include files must be located in $(BOOST_DIR)\include and the lib files must be located in
 $(BOOST_DIR)\lib.

-5. Build ScaiIlpDll, ScaiIlpExe, and UnitTest.
+6. Build ScaiIlpDll, ScaiIlpExe, and UnitTest.

 3 Code Structure